hashgraph/hedera-hardhat-example-project/README.md

 # Hedera Hardhat Example Project

-The Hedera Hardhat Example Project demonstrates how to test and deploy a Hedera smart contract using a community instance of the Hedera JSON PRC Relay.
+The Hedera Hardhat Example Project demonstrates how to test and deploy a Hedera smart contract using a community instance of the Hedera JSON RPC Relay.

 ## Project Files and Folders